naltang/upload-using-curl/README.md

 - curl

 ## For secure transactions please consider
-- to change the name of upload.php and 'var_name' according to your preference
+- to change 'VAR', 'DIR', and the name of upload.php according to your preference
 - to use https